How Much Does a Ductless Heat Pump Installation Cost in 2025?

 AC units are expensive to run, but heat pump types are more efficient

-It’ll cost about twice as much to install a ductless heat pump versus a central AC unit.
-Your home's layout, location, accessibility, and heating and cooling needs will determine the actual costs for a mini-split system, while a central AC system only needs a larger central unit.
+Ductless heat pump installation costs about twice as much as a central air-conditioning unit.
+Your home’s layout, location, accessibility, and heating and cooling needs determine the final costs you might pay for a mini-split system.
+By contrast, a central AC system typically only needs one larger central unit to generate cooling.

-You should use mini-split wall-mounted units equipped with more traditional electric heating elements for extreme climates that drop well below 0 degree Fahrenheit.
-Mini-split heat pumps don't work well in extremely low temperatures and need a supplemental heat source.
-Hire an HVAC pro to determine which one is right for your climate.
+You should use mini-split wall-mounted units with more traditional electric heating elements for extreme climates that drop below 0°F. Mini-split heat pumps don't work well in extremely low temperatures and need a supplemental heat source.
+Ask your local HVAC pro for advice on the right system for your climate and home.